Korbank/harpcaller/documentation/overview.rst

 System architecture
 ===================

-KorRPC system is divided into three parts: daemon, dispatcher, and client library.
+HarpRPC system is divided into three parts: daemon, dispatcher, and client library.

 Daemon
 ------

-KorRPC daemon is a service running on every server that can be a target for RPC call.
+Harp daemon is a service running on every server that can be a target for RPC call.
 It is meant to carry out any procedure that is called and send the value that the procedure returned as a response to RPC call.
 Code for the procedures available to daemon is supplied as daemon's configuration.

 Dispatcher
 ----------

-KorRPC dispatcher is a single central service tasked with connecting to daemons to pass them call requests and receive call results, and to store these results on disk for later access.
+HarpCaller (request dispatcher) is a single central service tasked with connecting to daemons to pass them call requests and receive call results, and to store these results on disk for later access.

 Given the queues are independent from any part of call requests, dispatcher is the place where queueing occurs.